iht/beam-state-timers-quickstart/README.md

 We will apply complex analytics to the stream, calculating properties of a session for different users, grouping together events of the same session by using windowing.

+The slides used during the workshop are available [here](./docs/slides.pdf)

 ## Choosing the correct code branch

 The "main" branch has code with gaps that are to be completed live in the workshop.